 A man must be registered to be eligible for jobs in the Executive Branch of the Federal Government and the U.S. Postal Service.
 Proof of registration is required only for men born after December 31, 1959.

-Failing to register or comply with the Military Selective Service Act is a felony punishable by a fine of up to $250,000 or a prison term of up to five years, or a combination of both.
-Also, a person who knowingly counsels, aids, or abets another to fail to comply with the Act is subject to the same penalties.
+If required to register with Selective Service, failure to register is a felony punishable by a fine of up to $250,000 and/or 5 years imprisonment.
+Also, a person who knowingly counsels, aids, or abets another to fail to comply with the registration requirement is subject to the same penalties.

-NOTE: Some states have added additional penalties for those who fail to register.
-See STATE LEGISLATION.
+NOTE: Some States have created additional consequences for men who fail to register.